-Other than heating, another obvious amenity that’s missing inside the snow hotel is toilets and showers.
+Other than heating, other obvious amenities missing inside the snow hotel are toilets and showers.
 The closest toilet and shower facilities are in the adjacent main building, Lumikartano.

 Although most visitors to Lapland want to spend their night inside a glass igloo, I’d say that spending a night inside a snow hotel is far more adventurous!

 We've partnered with Nordic Odyssey, a Rovaniemi-based tour company specialising in organising high quality guided trips, authentic experiences & nomadic adventures, for outdoor activities in Lapland.